 Pumpkin Chocolate Chip Muffins are an absolute favorite of my family's.
 When my children saw these muffins on the counter, they asked if they were for breakfast, lunch, supper (dessert) or snack.
 I told them they were for whatever they want them to be.

 They were thrilled.
 That is what is great about these muffins.
 They are very versatile and can be used for snacks or breakfast or to be packed in lunch boxes.
 They are so easy to make.
 It is a great fall recipe you can make with your children.

 No!
 This recipe is a dump and go recipe.
 You can add everything to the bowl.
 No "add this ingredient then mix" or "that ingredient and fold".
 Simply add all of the ingredients in the bowl and stir.
 Done.
 Who doesn't love that?!?

 After you mix everything in a large bowl, place muffin mix in a greased muffin pan.
 This recipe makes at least 24 muffins.

 Tips for freezing muffins

 You can place completely cooled muffins in the freezer.
-Simply place in a freezer friendly container or in a freezer friendly ZipLock bag.
-Your family and take one for breakfast and warm it up in the microwave or pack in their lunch.
+Make sure they are completely cooled or you will get condensation on the inside of the container.
+Place the muffins in a freezer friendly container or in a freezer ZipLock bag.
+Your family can take one for breakfast and warm it up in the microwave or pack in their lunch.
 It will be thawed by the time lunchtime comes.